conor19w/Binance-Futures-Trading-Bot/README.md

 * Create a 'price_data' folder on the desktop and change the path variable in Helper.py to suit your machine.
 Data pulled from Binance will be stored in this folder and automatically loaded from memory in future.
 * Create a list named 'symbol' of coin/coins you wish to run a strategy on ie. symbol = ['BTCUSDT' , 'ETHUSDT'] , this would run your strategy on BTC and ETH.
 Whereas symbol = ['BTCUSDT'] would run the strategy on BTC only.
-* Settings are found at the top of the script, __line 44__.
+* Settings are found at the top of the script, __line 13__.
 * Trailing Stop (NOT FUNCTIONING CORRECTLY): turn the __use_trailing_stop__ flag on, specify the __trailing_stop_distance__ in decimal, now when a takeprofit margin target is hit the trailing stop will be placed and automatically & adjusted based off new Lows or Highs in price and the __trailing_stop_distance__ you've specified.
-* Next we want to choose our TA strategy, this is done after __line 175__ , uncomment a strategy or call a new strategy you have written yourself here, the 'Trade_Direction' variable is used to tell the script to go short (0), go long (1), or go flat (-99).
+* Next we want to choose our TA strategy, this is done in Bot_Class.py in Make_decision() , uncomment a strategy or call a new strategy you have written yourself here, the 'Trade_Direction' variable is used to tell the script to go short (0), go long (1), or go flat (-99).
 This should be returned by custom strategy functions/classes you write for the strategy to be executed correctly
 * Now just run the script and wait a few minutes for it to pull the data and begin backtesting
-* Heikin Ashi Candles are available under: CloseStream_H, OpenStream_H, LowStream_H, HighStream_H which can be referenced or passed to Strategies.
 ---
 ### __Back Test top performers:__
 ---